RVeridium/FoodWeek/README.md

 ## Basic functions

 The app saves recipes to a Firebase Realtime db, from where the user can then select a single recipe to view, or alternatively, create and then view a full week menu for the family in one go (using an Elements Cards component).
+The create week menu functionality implements a horizontal flatlist and react-native-collapsible, as performance issues were detected using react-native-picker.

 ## Functions that didn't make it.